 - Guide 1: How to Remove AppEnvironment from Windows.

-- Guide 2: Get rid of AppEnvironment from Mac OS X.
+- Guide 2: Get rid of AppEnvironment on Mac OS X.

-- Guide 3: Remove AppEnvironment from Google Chrome.
+- Guide 3: Remove AppEnvironment in Google Chrome.

 - Guide 4: Erase AppEnvironment from Mozilla Firefox.